ame5r/Maze-Navigation-and-Color-Recognition/README.md

 Step 2.4.6 \ 2.5.6: The execution will considered done when the planner returns "SUCCESS", that indicates that the goal has been reached and the robot arrived to the distination.

-Note: We used some constants in rotations and movements, because the design of the maze was already, approximatly, known.
-You are free to use the tools installed on your robot (e.g. camera,        laser, thearmal camera, etc...) to develop a global solution.
+- Note: We used some constants in rotations and movements, because the design of the maze was already, approximatly, known.
+You are free to use the tools installed on your robot (e.g. camera,laser, thearmal camera, etc...) to develop a global solution.

 - Problems that may affect the performance of this algorithm:
     1- Weak internet signal: so the data from the laser beams or the camera may arrive to the master with a delay.
     2- Robot speed: if the robot is too fast, the master may not be able to calculate immidiatly.
     3- Low battery: the robot computer may still on, but the motor may not work, and the data that the robot sends may not be accurate.
     4- Wrong robot parameters (e.g. velosity, rotation speed, etc...): some parameters may not fit to the nature of the given maze.
-  Note: one or more of the problems mentioned above, may make the behaviour of the robot unexpected.
+- Note: one or more of the problems mentioned above, may make the behaviour of the robot unexpected.

 - References: